memasanz/ADXHack/README.md

 ### 4. Query to Create Table
 ------------------------------------

+The information coming in from the event hub will land into an ADX table.
+We need to create that table and a mapping from the event hub json data to the table schema.
+So first lets create a table `TransactionEvents`

 ```SQL
 .create table  TransactionEvents ( processed: datetime,  transactionType: string,  direction: string,  partner:string,  serverClusterMainNode:string,  errorResolutionType:int ,  purpose: string,  loadNum:string,  shipmentNum: string,  proNum: string )
 ```